Graciosa, Canary Islands

 The population is about 700.
 Tourism is the main industry along with fishing.
 Every year, tourists flock to the island for its tempered climate and its sandy volcanic coasts.
 The island has a school, lyceum, post office, supermarkets, medical center, pharmacy, a Bankia bank branch, port, beaches, bar-restaurants and a square.

 Because of the transportation cost, everyday shopping is more expensive than in the other islands.

 Streets and roads on La Graciosa are unpaved sand.
-Motor vehicles are strictly limited to a handful of licensed vehicles for special purposes.
+Motor vehicles are strictly limited to a small number of licensed vehicles for special purposes.
 Access to the island is by a 25-minute ferry crossing from Órzola on Lanzarote to the harbour in the village.
 There is a campsite on the island situated on Playa del Salado at the western edge of Caleta del Sebo.

 Geographical features

 The island is extremely arid and entirely made up of bushes and dry soil.
 Its length is 8 km and the width is 4 km, with an area of 29 km2.
 There are no natural water sources on the island; desalinated water has been piped directly from neighbouring Lanzarote since 2001.

 Water supply is at risk when the pipe gets broken.

 There are several isolated hills on the island, the tallest of which is Agujas Grandes, rising to 266 m.
 The second-tallest is Agujas Chicas at 228 m.
 Playa de la Cocina is a well known beach in the southwestern part of the island.

+The island has a hot desert climate (Köppen: BWh; Trewartha: BWal) with an annual precipitation of only 76.7 mm.